Superstring amplitudes from BCJ numerators at one loop: Introduction

 We want to emphasise a particular approach that we will use in dealing with the field-theory limit of the one-loop superstring, already employed in \cite{Geyer:2021oox} at two and three loops.
 This limit has mostly been studied using `pinching rules', whereby the field-theory Feynman diagrams are obtained from the degeneration of the Riemann surface, namely the torus at one loop \cite{Green:1982sw,Bern:1991aq,Strassler:1992zr,Schubert:2001he,Tourkine:2013rda}.
 The lesson of the ambitwistor/CHY story, however, is that it may be better to not look individually at each diagram, but instead to consider the complete amplitude or integrand.
 This is the approach that we will follow.

 While ambitwistor strings played an important role in unveiling the tools we employ, our paper will focus solely on the conventional superstring.
-What is surprising to us in this whole story is that -- to this date, and going back to the beginning of this Introduction -- $\alpha'$ appears to be `merely' a regulator, dressing the field theory without changing essential integrand-level features, at least in the superstring.
+What is surprising to us in this whole story is that -- to this date, and going back to the beginning of this Introduction -- the superstring loop amplitude appears to be `merely' an $\alpha'$-regularisation of field theory, without changing essential integrand-level features.
 Our results clearly illustrate this observation, but also refine the conditions for its potential failure at higher points or loops.

 This paper is organised as follows.
 In section~\ref{sec:structure}, we review chiral splitting, describe how our ansatze for superstring correlators are constructed, and discuss the relation to the BCJ double copy.
 After a comment on notation in section~\ref{sec:symmetrise}, we present our map relating the chiral integrands and the BCJ numerators up to 7 points, in sections~\ref{sec:4pt} to \ref{sec:7pt}.
 We discuss the part of the $n$-point structure that can already be unveiled in section~\ref{sec:npt}.
 In section~\ref{sec:checks}, we illustrate the results with explicit formulas for the BCJ numerators, and perform checks of gauge invariance.
 Finally, we discuss the conclusions and future directions in section~\ref{sec:conclusion}.
+We also include some details of the 6-point discussion in Appendix~\ref{app:6ptBCJmonodromies}.